Get insider access

 Phone Calls

 The AKG K371 are very well-balanced over-ear wired headphones.
-They have an incredibly accurate sound reproduction that's well-suited for a wide range of music genres and content.
-Unfortunately, they have a very unstable fit, and will likely fall off your ears with even a fairly small amount of head movement.
-They're comfortable, though, and feel fairly well-made with a premium look thanks to their faux-leather finish on the headband.
-Overall, if you want a pair of headphones for listening to music at home, these are a good choice.
+They have accurate sound reproduction that's well-suited for a wide range of music genres and content.
+They're comfortable, though, and feel fairly well-made.
+Thanks to the faux leather finish on the headband, they have a premium look.
+Overall, if you want a pair of headphones for listening to music at home or in the studio, these are a good choice.

 Our Verdict